and Desire Diversity

 Asexuality and Kink

 I was never interested in sex.
 In my head, it was a “grown-up thing to do” and I’m not proud to admit that I would silently judge other teenagers who did it.
 But before I knew it, I was a “grown-up” and I still wasn’t interested in sex.
 I figured I was asexual, but something kept me from embracing that label fully.
-Asexual people, I thought, were supposed to be repulsed by all things sexual.
+Asexual people, I thought, were supposed to be repulsed by all things sexuality.
 Hence the name, right?
 But I liked reading erotica online.
 I liked writing smut fan-fiction.
 I liked the concept of BDSM, of being a submissive, of certain kinks.
 How could I be asexual, then?

 Exploring online forums and reading other people’s experiences led me to realize that I was not the only person who liked the idea of kink but didn’t want to have sex.
 Interacting with an online community of asexual people taught me that someone could enjoy being tied up, but not want sex.
 Someone else could be into pet play - they might have an easy time slipping into “puppy-space”, acting like a pet and the entire session could be non-sexual.
 A lot of people enjoy the headspaces that come along with being a dominant or being a submissive and sex doesn’t play a part.
 Turns out, kink has nothing to do with sex.
 There’s no rule that says if you’re kinky, you must also enjoy sex.
 And while that might seem trivial, it was life-changing for me.